uex-io/node-operadriver/README.md

 ## A Note on operadriver

-MSEdgedriver is not a library for NodeJS.
+Operadriver is not a library for NodeJS.

-This is an _NPM wrapper_ and can be used to conveniently make MSEdgedriver available.
+This is an _NPM wrapper_ and can be used to conveniently make Operadriver available.
 It is not a Node.js wrapper.

 ## Supported Node.js versions